EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

-# Emergency Blocker/Dialer Tools
+# M911: Emergency Blocker/Dialer Tools

-Emergency Blocker/Dialer Tools is a suite of applications designed to enhance the handling and interception of emergency calls in various network scenarios.
+M911 Tools is a suite of applications designed to enhance the handling and interception of emergency calls in various network scenarios.
 The suite includes two main applications:

 **Emerg-Call-Blocker**: Prevents 5G/4G/3G emergency calls from being delivered to Public Safety Answering Points (PSAPs).
 This tool intercepts and terminates emergency calls initiated by both cellular modems and IMS client applications, ensuring calls are blocked before they reach emergency services.